Application and guidance information regarding Permits to Fly for EASA regulated aircraft

 An EASA Permit to Fly is valid in all EU Member States.
 However, national operational airspace access and use requirements remain applicable.

-NOTE: For Enduring EASA Permit to Fly aircraft applying for a Temporary Permit, the application must be made by the Registered Aircraft Owner
+NOTE: For permanent EASA Permit to Fly aircraft the application for a Temporary EASA Permit to Fly must be made by the Registered Aircraft Owner.

 |Where a CAMO, or Part-21 approved organisation, issues the permit to fly under the privileges of their approval and notifies the CAA accordingly, the CAMO, or Part-21 approved organisation.||£26.00|

 Where the CAMO, or Part-21 approved organisation, holding permit to fly privileges, requests CAA approval of non-design related flight conditions.

 Where an application is made for the CAA to issue a Permit to Fly, enclosing EASA approved design-related Flight Conditions where applicable.